Our top pick for

 Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Dana Incorporated.

 Find out more about how you can short Dana Incorporated stock.

-While Dana Incorporated's payout ratio might seem fairly standard, it's worth remembering that Dana Incorporated may be investing much of the rest of its net profits in future growth.
+While Dana Incorporated's payout ratio might seem low, this can signify that Dana Incorporated is investing more in its future growth.